19 Aug 2021

 Shaving oil will soften the beard and act as a protective barrier for your skin.
 You can apply it before jumping in the shower to really give it time to work.
 But it’ll also work if you apply it after you’ve showered.

-It’s finally time to whip your shaving soap into a lather.
-Take a small piece of soap and press it into the bottom of your bowl.
-Make sure that your shaving brush is moist and start whipping.
+Shaving Cream: Golden Ember is very easy to use.
+Just add a small amount to your bowl, make sure that your shaving brush is moist and start whipping.
+If you don't own a shaving brush you can also work up the lather in your hands.
 Once you’ve worked up a lather it’s time to apply it to your face.
 Don’t be afraid to use some gentle pressure and “scrub” the lather onto your skin.

 Prepare your straight razor